leth02/LookingBus_Interview_Assignment/README.md

-# playflu_interview_assignment
+# LookingBus_interview_assignment
-This repository contains the assignment that I did for the interview at Playflu.
+This repository contains the assignment that I did for the interview at LookingBus.